andrezeitz/z-padel-milestone-5/README.md

 * The correct information is displayed.
 * All bookings is showed here with the correct name, email and phone numbers.
 * Order number is clickable and will let the admin see the full order.

+### Error Pages
+* I only test the 404 page but the structure is the same as the other pages and they're all in the right directory.
+* The "Go back" button leads the user to the home page.

 #### Add/Edit Products
 * The correct form is displayed for each page.